 In collaboration with Genethon, a not-for-profit company focusing on gene therapies, we conducted a preclinical study in mice in which we observed the ability of SVP-Rapamycin to mitigate the formation of ADAs to AAV-based gene therapy, thereby enabling repeat dosing of the AAV vector in these mice.
 At the outset of the study, all mice received an intravenous injection of AAV8, a commonly used AAV strain to target expression in the liver, encoding the luciferase gene, referred to as AAV8-Luciferase.
 On day 21 of the study, mice received a second injection of AAV8, this time encoding human coagulation Factor IX, referred to as AAV8-Factor IX.
 Mutations in the Factor IX gene can cause hemophilia B, a defect in blood clotting.
-As depicted in Figure 16 below, in addition to an injection of AAV8 encoding either the luciferase gene or Factor IX, the mice also received either:
+As depicted in Figure 18 below, in addition to an injection of AAV8 encoding either the luciferase gene or Factor IX, the mice also received either:

-- empty nanoparticles, with such mice referred to as the Empty Nanoparticle Group and indicated in blue; or - SVP-Rapamycin, with such mice referred to as the SVP-Rapamycin Group and indicated in green.
+- · empty nanoparticles, with such mice referred to as the Empty Nanoparticle Group and indicated in blue; or - SVP-Rapamycin, with such mice referred to as the SVP-Rapamycin Group and indicated in green.

-We assessed anti-AAV8 antibody levels to determine the formation of ADAs to the AAV8 vector.
+We assessed AAV8-specific ADA levels to determine the formation of ADAs to the AAV8 vector.
 We also determined the levels of human Factor IX protein in mouse serum to determine the relative success in conveyance and expression of the Factor IX gene.
-We observed from our preclinical data that the SVP-Rapamycin treatment mitigated the formation of anti-AAV8 antibodies in the SVP-Rapamycin Group, thereby enabling higher levels of Factor IX expression in the SVP-Rapamycin Group following the second injection on day 21 as compared to the Empty Nanoparticle Group.
+We observed from our preclinical data that the SVP-Rapamycin treatment mitigated the formation of AAV8-specific ADAs in the SVP-Rapamycin Group, thereby enabling higher levels of Factor IX expression in the SVP-Rapamycin Group following the second injection on day 21 as compared to the Empty Nanoparticle Group.
 We believe these results indicate that the SVP-Rapamycin treatment may have the potential to mitigate undesired immune responses and enable repeat intravenous administration of gene therapies such as those utilizing the AAV8 vector.

-Figure 16.
+Figure 18.
 Preclinical Study: SVP-Rapamycin Co-Administered with AAV-Based Gene Therapy

-In addition, we have started preclinical studies on two monogenic diseases using AAV vectors.
+In addition, we are currently in discussions with third parties experienced in developing AAV-based gene therapies and the clinical treatment of two monogenic diseases using AAV vectors regarding potential collaborative arrangements for the treatment of these diseases.
 For both diseases, published animal experiments with gene therapies using AAV vectors reported efficacy after a single dose.
 However, we believe repeat dosing would be beneficial to sustain and amplify the positive effect obtained with the first dose.
-Therefore, we have initiated the development of two proprietary vectors for these diseases and plan to combine them with SVP-Rapamycin.
-For both proprietary programs, we are in discussions with third parties experienced in developing AAV-based gene therapies and the clinical treatment of the targeted diseases regarding potential collaborative arrangements.
+Therefore, we plan to develop two proprietary gene therapy products for these diseases and combine them with SVP-Rapamycin.